ironscar/dba-starter/postgres/docs/setup.md

   - this wil generally create the table in `public` schema
   - to create in a specific schema, we use `CREATE TABLE <schemaName>.<tableName>`
   - user must have access to this schema to do this
+- To delete a schema
+  - do a `drop schema {schemaName}`
+  - this can only delete an empty schema
+  - to delete everything inside a schema as well, we do `drop schema <schemaName> cascade`

 ---